Give your listeners a voice

 While there are numerous ways to do this, bear with, as there are some legal implications you need to be aware of.

-An unruly caller can shout out obscenities that may offend listeners, or make claims about people and products that are not true – which puts station owners and presenters at risk of legal action.
+An unruly caller can shout out obscenities that may offend listeners, or make claims about people and products that are not true – that could put the station and presenter at risk of legal action.
 And believe me, once letters from lawyers start arriving it’s not only stressful, it can be but costly.

 Ideally, presenters handling calls from members of the public are journalists or understand media law so they can keep callers in check and ensure balance and good standards are maintained.

-Ideally you will record all phone-ins and hang on to those recordings for three years minimum – just in case someone complains down the track.
+Ideally you will record all phone-ins, catalogue them for easy retrieval, and hang on to them for three years minimum – just in case someone complains down the track.

 Pro stations will have a delay on their output, perhaps 10 seconds.
 That means that what listeners hear happened 10 seconds ago.
 This delay gives presenters a chance to ‘dump’ a caller before their offensive comment goes to air.